openevi/core/README.md

 # core
 Open source and secure tools in one place !
-One account, on phone, desktop, on our server or selfhosted, try our personal data respectfull solution(s) !
+One account, on phone, desktop, on our server or self-hosted, try our personal data respectfully solution(s) !
+# Notes:
+This is a development version, only EviPad works a bit.
+Accounts, database, notifications are not disponibles...